Timinator2000/PySkillz-Contributor-Manual/markdowns/01 - making contributions/06 - the python files.md

     return # Your code goes here.
 ```

-For exercises that take input and require the user to print an answer (`pyskillz_tools.PrintBasedExercise`), include a few extra comment lines.
-Since all `print` output is graded, remind users they can use `sys.stderr` for debug messages.
+For exercises that take input and require the learner to print an answer (`pyskillz_tools.PrintBasedExercise`), include a few extra comment lines.
+Since all `print` output is graded, remind learners they can use `sys.stderr` for debug messages.

 ```python
 def exercise_name(a: int, b: int) -> None: